Hesprs/Hesprs.github.io/Contents/about/en.md

 3. Add a thin border and transparency to most elements to ensure a more uniform appearance and ethereal texture;
 4. Fix the bug of extra padding between the "Go Back to Homepage" button icon and text in the 404 page;
 5. Adjust article cards' scale and padding to make them more readable on small-screen devices;
-6. Make it possible to dynamically load the extra style sheets;
+6. Make it possible to dynamically load the extra CSS files;
-7. Neaten CSS sheets.
+7. Neaten CSS files.

 ### V 2.4.3   30 Apr.
 2025
 1. Apply more aesthetic fonts for articles titles and welcome slogans;